 "Eating a little bit of corn syrup such as a serving, which is a tablespoon, is not detrimental," Amy Shapiro, a dietitian and nutritionist based in New York City, told Insider when she was asked about the cons of the viral trend.
 "However, the amount that is being squeezed out of the bottle is way more than 1 tablespoon.
 When you add colour and Kool-Aid to it, children will likely eat more than one serving, especially if they're making multiple colours."
 Shapiro also noted that continuously eating honey and corn syrup can put the body at risk for a dangerous amount of weight gain and an increased risk of diabetes and heart disease.

-Not only should participants in the frozen honey trend worry about the long-term possibilities of heart and blood diseases, but they should also worry about the short-term result of eating honey and corn syrup: diarrhoea and rotting teeth, according to dietician Sarah Rueven.
+Not only should participants in the frozen honey trend worry about the long-term possibilities of heart and blood diseases, but they should also worry about the short-term result of eating honey and corn syrup: diarrhea and rotting teeth, according to dietician Sarah Rueven.

 "I think like most viral videos on TikTok, it's kind of, you know, shock value, and kind of silly, but it's a cool concept, I guess?”
 Rueven told The New York Times on Sunday.
 "But I feel like people could be doing better things with honey."
 She also warned of the insulin shock the body will go through after eating a large amount of sugar, saying that the result will be a "sugar high" that leads to the person "getting really shaky afterward as your blood sugar drops."